blairsec/narwhal/README.md

 On the server where narwhal is running, authenticate the Docker client with the registry.

 ## Images
 Since narwhal automates container creation, runtime flags must be provided in an image's label named `options`.
-They should be formatted as a JSON-encoded kwargs dictionary from the Docker Python SDK's [method](https://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run).
+They should be formatted as a JSON-encoded kwargs dictionary for the Docker Python SDK's [run method](https://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run).
 The `detached` flag does not have to be provided.

 An image will correspond to exactly one  container.
 If more are necessary, consider using multiple tags that point to the same image.